 This is the right call when the workflow is high-stakes and the transition argument requires weeks or months of evidence.
 Fraud detection, clinical decision support, credit risk scoring — all sidecar candidates.
 The business case for moving off legacy almost always depends on demonstrating AI accuracy on real production data before a decision-maker will sign off on the swap.

-What you measure in sidecar is the whole pattern: agreement rate with legacy on the same input, the structure of disagreements (systematic versus random), latency distribution, behavior on the edge cases where legacy has its own opinions.
-A sidecar without an observation protocol is just AI running somewhere nobody checks.
-Build the dashboards before deploy, not after.
+What you measure in sidecar is the whole pattern: agreement rate with legacy on the same input, the structure of disagreements (systematic versus random), and the cases where AI diverges and AI turns out to be right.
+That last category is the most valuable — it is where you build the upgrade argument.

-The default starting point for any workflow you cannot afford to be wrong about.
+Shadow mode is the default starting point for any AI workflow you cannot afford to be wrong about.

 Shadow mode deployment[3][4] runs both systems on the same input and returns only the legacy output to the user.
 AI output is logged, scored against the legacy baseline, and tracked toward an explicit graduation criterion.
 When AI consistently meets or beats the bar, you flip the canary.